The Austrian writer Robert Musil has undoubtedly inspired this « Man Without Qualities.»

-The artist believes in "a man of Possibilities" rather than in "a man of Qualities".
-He points out his viewpoint : " 'to become' or 'not to become', that is the question", rather than what William Shakespeare says :" to be or not to be".
-When man "becomes", he challenges the range of possibilities and excels the passive and inert stage of merely "being".
+The artist believes in "a man of Possibilities" rather than in "a man of Qualities."
+He points out his viewpoint: "to Become or not to become, that is the question," rather than what William Shakespeare would say:" to be or not to be."
+When man "becomes," he challenges the range of possibilities and excels the passive and inert stage of merely "being."

-Like a snake sheds its skin, man is then capable to get rid of his assembled habits.
-He can create space for a regenerating reflection and be able to make time in order to call matters into question.
+Like a snake sheds its skin, man is then capable of getting rid of his assembled habits.
+He can create space for a regenerating reflection and be able to make time to call matters into question.

 YOU ARE READING

 Life Quotes and Paintings of Erik Pevernagie, Belgian painterSpiritual

 Life Quotes and Paintings Of Erik Pevernagie, Belgian Painter, Life Quotes illustrated with the Artist's Pictures.
 "A piece of art comes to life when we can feel, it is breathing when it talks to us and starts raising questions.
 It may dispel biased...